nufeb/NUFEB-2/docs/source/fix_death_diameter.rst

      fix ID group nufeb/death/diameter dead-group diameter

 * ID = the user-assigned name for the fix
-* group = the user-assigned group of atoms/cells to which the fix is applied
+* group = the user-assigned group of atoms to which the fix is applied
-* dead-group = user-assigned group denoting dead atoms/cells
+* dead-group = user-assigned group denoting dead atoms
-* diameter = threshold diameter (meters) at which cells are marked as dead
+* diameter = threshold diameter (meters) below which atoms are marked as dead

 Examples
 """"""""